AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Does NOT add parity bits, sends the given byte string <BYTEVALUE> and returns the cards answer
+Does NOT add parity bits, sends the given byte string <BYTEVALUE> and returns the cards answer.

 **Syntax:** `send 26`\<ENTER\><br>
 *101:OK WITH TEXT<br>